 Tian has been an invited speaker, session chair and discussant at international and regional conferences.
 He has also served on several committees of major academic and professional societies including the Financial Management Association, Southern Finance Association, American Risk and Insurance Association and Society of Actuaries to assist the development of an active and productive research community.

-Tian truly loves teaching and sincerely cares about our students.
+Tian teaches in our undergraduate, graduate, MBA, and EMBA programs.
+He truly loves teaching and sincerely cares about our students.
 He finds teaching to be a challenging, inspirational and rewarding experience.
-In his classes, Tian creates a stimulating learning environment; provides our students the combination of a broad and rigorous finance knowledge base and quantitative tools to help them succeed in their future career; and connects financial topics with interesting business stories to facilitate the students’ learning experience.
-Tian is very grateful for being the recipient of the prestigious Fred Moore Teaching Excellence Award at the University of Texas at Austin, and listed as Beta Gamma Sigma Most Influential Professor as well as faculty member for positive impact on students’ experience at Colorado State University.
+In his class, Tian creates a stimulating learning environment, and connects rigorous financial analysis with the real investment world.
+He is very honored for being recipient of the Daniels Fund Ethics Initiative Fellowship, the Fred Moore Teaching Excellence Award at the University of Texas at Austin, and being listed as Beta Gamma Sigma Most Influential Professor as well as faculty member for positive impact on students’ experience at Colorado State University.